o-biotech/public-web-docs/docs/drafts/houseplant-sensor-arduino-esp32.md

 {
   int i = 0;

-  //take sensor readings every second to display on the LCD screen, but only send readings to Iot Ensemble every 30 seconds. while(i<=30){
+  //take sensor readings every second to display on the LCD screen, but only send readings to IoT Ensemble every 30 seconds. while(i<=30){
     lcd.setCursor(0,0);